Achievable logoAchievable logo

 Capitalism

-• In a capitalism system, private ownership and investment drive economic activity.
-Individuals or groups invest capital—whether money or property—in enterprises with the goal of generating profit.
-Profits are typically reinvested, fueling expansion and continuous economic growth.
+• In a capitalist system, private ownership and private investment drive economic activity.
+Individuals or groups invest capital - money or property - into businesses to earn profit.
+Profits are often reinvested, supporting expansion and continued economic growth.

 Supply and demand